jeffThompson/CollisionDetection/MarkdownFiles/line-circle.md

 	distY = closestY - cy;
 	float distance = sqrt( (distX*distX) + (distY*distY) );

-If that distance is less than the radius, we have a collision (same as the [Point/Circle](point-circle.php)).
+If that distance is less than the radius, we have a collision (same as [Point/Circle](point-circle.php)).

 	if (distance <= r) {
 		return true;